DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 ## Creating Kanban

-Now you should get the DHTMLX Kanban code.
+Now you should get the DHTMLX Kanban source code.
 First of all, stop the app and proceed with installing the Kanban package.

 ### Step 1.
 Package installation